 - One of the oldest companies in the test prep industry.

 - Thousands of happy students.

-They must have also tutored for thousands of hours online.
+They must have also tutored for thousands of hours in online courses.
 This is important to the quality of learning.
 Tutors with such qualifications are sure to provide a top-notch learning experience.

 From various reviews online, we see students who took the course and passed with flying colors praise the platform.
 The quality of Princeton is further exemplified by the content available to students.

 With many exercises and practice tests, students taking this course seriously are bound to pass excellently.

 Now, the main demerits of these platforms will be highlighted simply below: